Roding Valley tube station

-Roding Valley is a London Underground station situated in Buckhurst Hill in the Epping Forest district of Essex, straddling the boundary between that council and Greater London (the London Borough of Redbridge).
+Roding Valley is a London Underground station.
+It is situated in Buckhurst Hill in the Epping Forest district of Essex.
 The station is on the Hainault loop of the Central line between Chigwell and Woodford stations.
 However, geographically it is midway between Woodford and Buckhurst Hill stations.
-It is located between Station Way and Cherry Tree Rise (off Buckhurst Way).
-Since 2 January 2007, the station has been in Travelcard Zone 4.
+The station is located between Station Way and Cherry Tree Rise (off Buckhurst Way).
+It has been in London fare zone 4 since 2 January 2007.